How to Install IP CCTV Camera

 Before installing cameras, conduct a thorough security audit of your business premises.
 Identify vulnerable areas, such as entrances, exits, parking lots, or storage rooms.
 A well-planned layout will maximize coverage and minimize blind spots.

-How to Set Up an IP CCTV Camera: Prioritize Key Locations
+How to Set Up an IP CCTV Camera: Prioritise Key Locations

 Once you’ve identified vulnerable areas, prioritize where the cameras will be placed.
 Install cameras at entry points, such as doors and gates, as well as high-traffic areas like reception, hallways, and warehouses.
 Be mindful of privacy laws when placing cameras in employee areas, such as break rooms or restrooms.